meriken/merikens-tripcode-engine-v3/README.md

 For an NVIDIA graphics card, you also need to install [CUDA Toolkit 7.5]( https://developer.nvidia.com/cuda-toolkit ) before building `MerikensTripcodeEngine`.

-You can reconfigure the application after you run `BuildAll`:
+You can reconfigure the application after you run `BuildAll.sh`:

 ```
 $ cd CMakeBuild